Turbulent route to two-dimensional soft crystals

 where the interacting short-ranged repulsive potential \cite{durian95,gran}, commonly used for modelling emulsions and other soft granular suspensions, is given by:

-where, $r_{ij}$ is the inter-particle separation, $\sigma_{ij}$ is the sum of the radii of particles $i$ and $j$, $\epsilon$ sets the energy scale for particle interactions.
+where, $r_{ij}$ is the inter-particle separation, $\sigma_{ij}$ is the sum of the radii of particles $i$ and $j$, $\epsilon = 1$ sets the energy scale for particle interactions.
 Thus, such an interaction takes into account the energy cost of deformation, only when two particles are in contact.
 For our work, we mostly consider a mono-disperse assembly, where all particles have the same diameter $\sigma$.
 For the mono disperse suspensions, which is our focus, all particles have the same radius $a$; thence $\sigma=2a$.
 In the Supplemental Material~\cite{SI} we show additional results for bi-disperse suspension where particles have different radii.